reframe-hpc/reframe/docs/tutorial.rst

 Similarly, the :option:`--performance-report` option can compare the performance of the current run with any arbitrary past session or past time period.

-Finally, a stored session can be deleted using the :option:`--delete-stored-session` option:
+Finally, a stored session can be deleted using the :option:`--delete-stored-sessions` option:

 .. code-block:: bash

-   reframe --delete-stored-session=1fb8488e-c361-4355-b7df-c0dcf3cdcc1e
+   reframe --delete-stored-sessions=1fb8488e-c361-4355-b7df-c0dcf3cdcc1e

 Deleting a session will also delete all its test cases from the database.